justliya/MLB-Skyline/README.md

 ## Overview

 **Skyline** is your ultimate guide to the unfolding drama on the baseball field.
-Designed during the Google Cloud x MLB™ Hackathon – Building with Gemini Models, Skyline offers real-time explanations of game-changing plays, in-depth analysis of player matchups, and forecasts of win probabilities.
+Designed during the Google Cloud x MLB™ Hackathon – Building with Gemini Models, Skyline offers explanations of game-changing plays, analysis of player matchups, and forecasts of win probabilities.
 Whether you're a casual fan or a baseball aficionado, Skyline enhances your understanding of the game and brings fans together over the nuances of America’s pastime.

 ### Key Features